Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Introduction

 \subsection{Contributions}

-In this work, we give a simple and self-contained convergence rate analysis of the Wasserstein proximal algorithm (\ref{Eqn_jko}) for minimizing the objective function satisfying a PL-type inequality without resorting to any geodesic convexity assumption.
-Below we summarize our main contributions. \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item To the best of our knowledge, current work is among the first works to obtain an unbiased and linear convergence rate of the general-purpose Wasserstein proximal algorithm for optimizing a functional under \textbf{merely a PL-type inequality}.
-When restricted to $\mu$-convex ($\mu>0$) objective functional, our result yields a sharper linear convergence rate {(in function value and minimizer under $\mathcal{W}_2$ distance)} than the existing literature \cite{yao2023meanfield,cheng2024}.
+In this work, we give a simple and self-contained convergence rate analysis of the Wasserstein proximal algorithm (\ref{Eqn_jko}) for minimizing the objective function satisfying a (Wasserstein) PL-type inequality (\ref{Eqn_wass_PL}) without resorting to any geodesic convexity assumption.
+Below we summarize our main contributions. \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item To the best of our knowledge, current work is among the first works to obtain an \emph{unbiased} and \emph{dimension-free} linear convergence rate of the general-purpose Wasserstein proximal algorithm for optimizing a functional under \textbf{merely a PL-type inequality}.
+Our analysis applied to $\mu$-convex ($\mu>0$) objective functional along geodesics yields a faster linear convergence rate than the existing literature \citep{yao2023meanfield,cheng2024}.

 \item The linear convergence guarantee provides a new training scheme for two-layer wide neural networks in the mean-field regime.
-Our numeric experiments show a faster training phase (up to particle discretization error) than the (forward) noisy gradient descent method.
+Our numerical experiments show a faster training phase (up to particle discretization error) than the (forward) noisy gradient descent method.

-\item We also analyze the inexact proximal algorithm for geodesically semiconvex objectives under PL-type inequality. \end{itemize}
+\item We also analyze the inexact proximal algorithm for geodesically semiconvex objectives under the PL-type inequality. \end{itemize}